Collegiate Councillor: History of the rank

 In 1717, Peter I started to reform the executive institutions.
 The Collegiums appeared, in which Collegiate Councillor was one of the posts.
 On 24 January 1722, the Table of Ranks was introduced as a law which regulated employment in the civil service.
 This law contained the list of new ranks split into 14 classes.
 The Collegiate Councillor rank was attributed to the 6th class.

 According to the Table of Ranks, both civil and military ranks were assigned to a person for seniority and/or providing extraordinary services.
 The people who received a rank of the 6th class were classified as the highest nobility (hereditary), regardless of their origins.

 Elizabeth Petrovna, the Empress of Russia, by her decree from 23 June 1745, made it obligatory that a person only be promoted to the 6th class from the 7th one (before it had been possible to "skip" the 7th class and to be promoted from the 8th one).

-The rank was abolished in 1917 by the Soviet decree on estates and civil ranks.
+The rank was abolished in 1917 by the Decree on the Abolition of Estates and Civil Ranks.